diego1389/dev_docs/AWS/Cloud certified practitioner/Cloud practitioner certif notes.md

                     ```batch
                     aws iam list-users
                     ```
+            - AWS cloud shell (a terminal in the cloud inside AWS portal).
             - IAM roles for services
                 - Some AWS service will need to perform actions on your behalf (EC2 instance virtual server).
                 - To do so we will assign permissions to AWS services with IAM roles.